Substation Automation Powers Smart Grids

 What is Substation Automation?

 A typical automated system in electrical infrastructure is organized into three key levels.
 The process level involves field equipment such as sensors, actuators, and merging units that provide real-time data inputs.
-The bay level includes intelligent electronic devices like protection relays that analyze data and execute protection control operations.
+The bay level includes intelligent electronic devices, such as protection relays, that analyze data and execute protection control operations.
 Finally, the station level houses SCADA interfaces, servers, and HMIs that manage the full monitoring system.

 To understand how these systems are integrated physically, see our article on electrical substation design.

-IEC 61850 is the cornerstone protocol enabling fast, reliable communication between smart devices.
+IEC 61850 is the cornerstone protocol that enables fast and reliable communication between smart devices.
 It ensures interoperability across equipment from different vendors, supports high-speed response for protection applications, and provides a standardized data model that simplifies integration.

 You can learn more about how communication technologies are evolving in our detailed overview of the digital substation.